tc39/notes/es8/2017-07/jul-25.md

 YK: I would object to a host-specific inheritance chain.

-BF: I would object to a web compatible EventTarget-based API, since Node's abstraction is EventEmitter.
+BFS: I would object to a web compatible EventTarget-based API, since Node's abstraction is EventEmitter.

 BT: Cancelation is something that is very important, and while this proposal is just API, I imagine that ECMA will grow to support other async operations that needs cancelation tokens.
 How do we make it interoperable, I don't know, but we should  pursue looking for a solution and solve, regardless of the host.
 In some fashion, TC39 must support a cancellation primitive, since our async APIs are only going to grow (e.g. dynamic import).
 If we don't want to change the AbortController API, then TC39 needs to bring the AbortController API into this standards process.
 I worry that we're leading with the browser and not making sure this is a primitive that works with different host environments.